ionic-team/stencil-site/versioned_docs/version-v2/components/styling.md

 ## IE support

-> Starting with Stencil v3.0.0, support for IE 11 has been marked as deprecated and will be removed in the next major version of Stencil.

 IE11 does not support CSS variables natively, Stencil does however provide a best-effort polyfill since it's impossible to polyfill CSS features in the same way JS can be polyfilled.

 The stencil polyfill for CSS variables has plenty of limitations with respect to a browser supporting it natively, and incurs a heavy performance overhead.